JGCRI/pygcam/docs/source/install.rst

     # Sets the directory under which the "gcam" sub-command should create GCAM
     # workspace directories before running GCAM
     GCAM.RunWorkspaceRoot = %(Home)s/ws

+    # Tells gcamtool.py where to look for plugins.
+Set to your project's plugin
+    # directory if you have any plugins to load.
+    # GCAM.PluginPath =

 Default configuration variable dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^